Washington Nursing Programs and Degrees Guide

 Bachelor’s in Nursing Programs in Washington

 Students in the University of Washington’s Bachelor of Science in Nursing (BSN) program only enter the nursing program in the junior year, after first completing general college coursework and prerequisites in the freshmen and sophomore years.
 Prospective nurses can opt for one of two undergraduate nursing programs through the Nursing Department at the University of Washington: the Bachelor of Science in Nursing (BSN) and the Accelerated Bachelor of Science in Nursing (ABSN).
 The BSN program requires a total of 181 credits and takes two years of full-time study to complete, with students completing all general college coursework before entering the nursing program.
 Students must enroll in the nursing program on a full-time basis and all courses are completed on campus.
 Students who already have a bachelor’s degree in another field can pursue the ABSN, a full-time program that spans five quarters.
 Clinical experiences are scheduled for each quarter of the program, except the final summer quarter.
 Nursing majors may also want to participate in exploration seminars to such countries as Ecuador, India, Italy, South Korea, and Taiwan.
 Graduates of the BSN program possess the necessary qualifications to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The Nursing Department also features a Master of Science (MS) in Nursing and a Masters of Nursing (MN).
-The MS program takes between two and six years to complete part-time with part-time MN students finish in a maximum of two years.
+The MS program takes between two and six years to complete part-time while part-time MN students finish in a maximum of two years.
 MS students complete 46 or 49 credits and choose between a thesis and a scholarly project to fulfill degree requirements.
 MN students must engage in clinical experiences or undertake a thesis or a scholarly project to earn the degree.

 Western Washington University